Wasserstein Distributionally Robust Optimization: Theory and Applications in Machine Learning: Computation

 In order to construct an extremal distribution for the Gelbrich risk evaluation problem~\eqref{eq:gelbrich:risk}, it is again expedient to derive the dual of the SDP~\eqref{eq:p.w.quad}.

 \begin{theorem}[Piecewise quadratic loss II] If all conditions of Theorem~\ref{theorem:p.w.quadratic} hold, then we have

 \end{theorem}

 Note that problem~\eqref{theorem:p.w.quadratic2} has a continuous objective function as well as a compact feasible set and is therefore solvable.
-Any optimal solution $(\mu\opt,\cov\opt, \{\alpha_j\opt, \theta_j\opt, \Theta_j\opt \}_j)$ can in principle be used to construct an extremal distribution~$\QQ\opt$ that attains the supremum in the Gelbrich risk evaluation problem~\eqref{eq:gelbrich:risk}.
-Specifically, for any $j\in[J]$ let $\QQ_j\opt$ be any distribution supported~on
+Any optimal solution $(\mu\opt,\cov\opt, \{\alpha_j\opt, \theta_j\opt, \Theta_j\opt \}_j)$ can in principle be used to construct an extremal distribution~$\QQ\opt$ that attains the supremum in the Gelbrich risk evaluation problem~\eqref{eq:gelbrich:risk}.\footnote{Updated.} Define the index sets